Ganthet: Emerald Twilight

-After the destruction of Coast City (in the "Reign of the Supermen" storyline), the subsequent "insanity" of Hal Jordan, and the destruction of the Main Power Battery, the Guardians decide to focus all of their remaining power into Ganthet, recognising that he was the only one of them to foresee a catastrophe like Hal Jordan's current attack on them.
-As such, he becomes the last Guardian.
+After the destruction of Coast City during the "Reign of the Supermen" storyline, Ganthet becomes the last of the Guardians after Hal Jordan is driven insane and kills the rest.
 Ganthet creates a new Green Lantern ring from Jordan's ring and goes to Earth.
 He appears before Kyle Rayner and hastily hands him the ring, muttering "You shall have to do".

-Guy Gardner later claimed that Ganthet first went to him, but he had turned down Ganthet's plan.
-During Rayner's first few months as Green Lantern, Ganthet is unsatisfied with Rayner, and attempts to take back the ring.
+During Rayner's first few months as Green Lantern, Ganthet is unsatisfied with him and attempts to take back the ring.
 Rayner eventually earns the respect of Ganthet by facing Parallax without his ring.